-Camp Fusion is designed by and for our second-generation youth under the supervision of the Office of Intercultural Ministries.
-It is designed to provide spiritual impact in a culturally relevant way to meet the needs of intercultural youth from Texas Baptists churches.
+Camp Fusion is designed by and for our second-generation youth under the supervision of The Office of Intercultural Ministries.
+It is designed to provide spiritually impact in a culturally relevant way to meet the needs of intercultural youth from our Texas Baptists Churches.
 It is the engine that drives our intercultural youth groups across the state.
 No youth group is too small to attend.
 Many churches over the years have launched their youth group at camp.
-The camp is held in June every year and the cost is kept low so all churches can participate.
+The camp is held in June every year and cost is keep low so all our churches can participate.
 Camp is for those who have completed the 6th grade through the 12th grade.